kindjozsef/study-group/doc/010_kubernetes_tasks.md

 0. Execute `kubectl create -f 010_setup_persistence.yaml`
 1. The application stores logs at location /log/app.log.
 View the logs.
 2. If the POD was to get deleted now, would you be able to view these logs.
-3. Configure a volume to store these logs at /var/log/webapp on the host.
+3. Configure a volume to store these logs at /tmp on the host (in the node).
+You can check the file after you log in to minikube. (`minikube ssh`)
 4. Create a Persistent Volume with the given specification.

 - `Volume-Name`: pv-log
 - `Storage`: 100Mi
 - `Access Modes`: ReadWriteMany
-- `Host Path`: /pv/log
+- `Host Path`: /tmp
 - `Reclaim Policy`: Retain

 5. Let us claim some of that storage for our application.
 Create a Persistent Volume Claim with the given specification.